Income & Work

 Why is my raise smaller in my pay than I expected?

-Because the extra income is taxed at your marginal rate, and other deductions may apply.
-The take-home increase is the raise minus that tax.
+Because the extra income is taxed at your marginal rate plus the Medicare levy, and other deductions such as HELP repayments may step up too.
+The take-home increase is the raise minus those amounts.

 Can moving into a higher tax bracket cost me money?

 No. Only the income within the higher band is taxed at the higher rate.
-More gross income always means more take-home pay.
+More gross income always means more take-home pay — see the $132,000 worked example above for the exact arithmetic.

 Should I worry about losing benefits when I earn more?

 That is separate from tax brackets.
-Some income-tested benefits taper as income rises, but this is specific to those programs, not a general rule.
+Some income-tested benefits taper as income rises, but this is specific to those programs and depends on your household circumstances, not a general rule of the tax system.

 A pay rise adds the raise minus the tax on it — a real, recurring boost, just not the full headline number.
 And it can never leave you worse off through the tax system.
-Understand what it really adds, decide where that money should go, and a raise becomes genuine, lasting progress.
+Understand what it really adds, remember the super and HELP effects riding along with it, decide where that money should go, and a raise becomes genuine, lasting progress.